The center of the asymptotic Hecke category and unipotent character sheaves: The dihedral case

 \section{The dihedral case}

 We give a complete description of the asymptotic Hecke category associated to a dihedral group.
 We will see that the category is known in the literature as the even or adjoint part of the Verlinde category.
-The Drinfeld center of the Verlinde category and its adjoint are also known, we give the complete fusion data.
-The computations done in this section were supported by parallel works presented in \cite{Maurer-TensorCategories, MaurerThiel-Center}.
+The Drinfeld center of the Verlinde category and its adjoint are also known.
+We will combine all the different known results to then prove Lusztig's conjecture for dihedral groups.